Hyperlite Mountain Gear 3400 Windrider

 HMG’s slogan is: “Precisely what’s needed and nothing more,” and that philosophy shows in its products.
 While its fabric jacks up the price compared to competitors, the 3400 Windrider stands out as a waterproof (and bombproof) pack with exceptional capacity and comfort for its impressively low weight—a strong choice for thru-hiking or lightweight backpacking, as long as you’re happy with minimalist organization.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a Hyperlite Mountain Gear 3400 Windrider backpack at hyperlitemountaingear.com.
+You can support my work on this blog by clicking this link to purchase a Hyperlite Mountain Gear 3400 Windrider backpack at backcountry.com or hyperlitemountaingear.com or a Hyperlite Mountain Gear 3400 Southwest backpack at backcountry.com or hyperlitemountaingear.com.

 Tell me what you think.